laptopwiki/laptopwiki.github.io/_contribute/create-section.md

 ### Name the section key

 The section key will be referred to as ``sectionkey`` for the purpose of this guide.
-Your key should closely match the section name.
+Your key should closely match the section name you intend to create.

 To get started, fork the ``main`` branch of the wiki's repository on Github.
 Click on add new file.